 - Steam jacketing is utilized in specific cases where steam tracing with heat transfer cement is inadequate.

 - Electric tracing is utilized when precise temperature control is required or where steam tracing is not practical.
-Thermostat setting for electric tracing should not be higher than fluid operating temperature.
+The thermostat setting for electric tracing should not be higher than the fluid operating temperature.